google/ExoPlayer/drm.md

 To play streams with rotating keys, it's necessary to set the `multiSession` constructor argument to `true` when instantiating `DefaultDrmSessionManager`.

+{% include known-issue-box.html issue-id="4133" description="There may be a
+slight pause in playback when key rotation occurs." %}

-{% include known-issue-box.html issue-id="3561" description="The player view may
+{% include known-issue-box.html issue-id="3561" description="On API level 22
-flicker when key rotation occurs." %}
+and below, the output surface may flicker when key rotation occurs." %}

 ### Multi-key content ###